Skylakc/Plasma-Toroid/Documents/Tutorial_English24_7_22.md

   >  - The black TVS is non-directional
   >	 - The red voltage regulator diode needs to be directional, the black line on the voltage regulator diode should match the white line position on the PCB silkscreen.

-  > Some friends may not know how to solder SMD components, you can search for SMD component soldering tutorials on Bilibili to learn.
+  > Some friends may not know how to solder SMD components, you can search for SMD component soldering tutorials on Youtube to learn.
 Simply put, solder one side first to fix the SMD component, then solder the other side.
-  >【How to quickly solder two-pin SMD components?
-What are the precautions?
-Master the skills in a few minutes - Bilibili】 https://b23.tv/XZ3q8Bh
+  >【How To Solder SMD Correctly - Part 1 /SMD Soldering Tutorial - Youtube】 https://www.youtube.com/watch?v=EW9Y8rDm4kE

   > Be sure to pay attention to the direction of the electrolytic capacitor, soldering it backwards may cause intense heating or even explosion.
 The longer leg of the electrolytic capacitor is the positive electrode, and the side with the stripe mark is the negative electrode.
 Please refer to the picture below to install the electrolytic capacitor correctly.